B2B eCommerce Trends & Strategy in 2020:

 Modern B2B Buyers

 eCommerce is the future of the B2B industry.
 Why?
 Two primary reasons are driving digital transformation...

 First, the modern B2B buyer expects much from the companies they do business with.
-82% of B2B buyers want their business purchasing experiences to be similar to their personal shopping.
+89% of B2B buyers say the experience a company provides is as important as its products and services.

 Second, going digital increases productivity and efficiency.
 In fact, high digital-quotient (DQ) companies generate five times the average compounded annual growth rate and 8% higher shareholder returns as their lower-performing competitors.

 In this section, we’ll unearth how and why B2B organizations are becoming more digitally-focused:

 The most powerful reason B2B buyers want a “B2C-like” experience is it enables suppliers to provide a more personalized — even individualized — service.

 73% of B2B executives agree that customer expectations for personalized experiences and end-to-end solutions are “significantly higher than they were just a few years ago.”

 Back in 2014, Gartner predicted that more than 70% of B2B companies would offer some form of personalization on their website by 2018.
 Today, 77% of companies believe personalization should be a bigger priority for their organization than it previously had been.